 'Bosnia: UN Threatens Serbs with Air Strikes.
-Offensive Continues in Srebrenica Enclave.'
-Libération (France), 11 July 1995 (in French).
+Offensive Continues in Srebrenica Enclave', Libération (France), 11 July 1995 (in French).

-According to a Médecins Sans Frontières (MSF) official in Belgrade, which has a team in Srebrenica, the hospital took in 30 wounded patients yesterday, equivalent to the number admitted over the previous three days.
-About 10 patients admitted to the hospital over the past four days died from their injuries.
-MSF declined to give an overall death toll, providing it only for patients brought to the hospital.
+According to an official in Belgrade with Médecins Sans Frontières (MSF), which has a team in Srebrenica, the hospital took in 30 wounded patients yesterday, equivalent to the number admitted over the previous three days.
+About ten patients admitted to the hospital over the past four days died from their injuries.
+MSF declined to give an overall death toll, providing numbers only for patients brought to the hospital.

-'The World Here Has Collapsed.'
-Médecins Sans Frontières Staff Bear Witness from Srebrenica" Libération (France), 14 July 1995 (in French).
+"The World Here Has Collapsed."
+Médecins Sans Frontières Staff Bear Witness from Srebrenica', Libération (France), 14 July 1995 (in French).